The most frequently asked questions ~ all in one place! Please check here before you email Gail. Thank you.

 1. What's next for Gail?

 The Parasol Protectorate series has ended.
 Gail is writing a 4 book young adult series set in the same universe, 22 years earlier, the Finishing School series.
 The first book, Etiquette & Espionage, was released Feb.
 2013.
 The second book, Curtsies & Conspiracies, was released Nov.
 2013.
-The next book in the Finishing School series, Waistcoats & Weaponry is expected out in 2014, which will be followed by Manners & Mutiny expected in 2015.
+The next book in the Finishing School series, Waistcoats & Weaponry is out November 4, 2014, which will be followed by Manners & Mutiny expected in 2015.
 She is also writing the Custard Protocol adult series, 25 years (or so) after the 5 Alexia books.
 The first of these, Prudence, releases in 2015.
 Read the press release.

 3. Will there be more of the Alexia Tarabotti Parasol Protectorate series ?

 No. Gail has ended the series with Timeless.
 (Blog posts One & Two on the subject.)
 However, some of your favorite characters show up in both of her new series.
 One of the great things about writing with immortals is that they are immortal.
 If you feel like she left a lot unanswered, she suggests you go back and reread all 5 as a set.
 There are a lot of cookies, Easter eggs, hints, and threads that will make more sense in earlier books now that you know the end.

 4. Where is the ebook?